New run category, more activities at SAFRA Bay Run to mark NS50

 A special contingent of 50 runners comprising National Cadet Corps cadets and their fathers, who are Singapore Armed Forces (SAF) operationally ready national servicemen, will also take part in the new run category.

-Organisers said the running routes this year will be changed to avoid narrow corridors, and will include a short segment at East Coast Park.
-The routes will also have streetside performances such as LED stilt walkers, water drummers and percussion groups.
+The running routes this year will be changed to avoid narrow corridors, and will include a short segment at East Coast Park, organisers said.
+The routes will also have streetside performances such as LED stilt-walkers, water drummers and percussion groups.

 Participants will also get to run down memory lane, with old photographs of NS from the past 50 years lining the routes.